FOR ALL CHILDREN 15 YRS AND UNDER

 Residents No Parking – 10am onwards on New Year’s Eve.

 Polite Notice to Residents

-Please note that the Flamborough Fire Festival cannot be responsible for the safety of any vehicle/s which are left on any of the above roads so please ensure that your vehicle is kindly moved before 10am on the day of the event when all the above roads will be closed.
+Please note that the Flamborough Fire Festival cannot be responsible for the safety of any vehicle/s which are left on any of the above roads so please ensure that your vehicle is kindly moved before 6pm on the day of the event when all the above roads will be closed.

 We would love to have more volunteers to help us with the Festival.
-The Festival Organising Team are a very happy band of hardworking individuals and would welcome anyone who would like to join us to help build the Viking Longship, fire torches, fireballs, and help us on the night.
+The Festival Organising Team are a very happy band of hardworking individuals and would welcome anyone who would like to join us to help with event either during daytime set up or on the night.
 We welcome anyone who is interested.
 Please ring: 0207 481 8110 or email [email protected].